 - Drain on absorbent paper towels.
 Serve immediately.

-The croquette [ Kroh-kept ] was actually a Dutch invention and was introduced in the rest of the world at the start of the 20th century.
+The croquette [ Kroh-kept ] was actually a Dutch invention and was introduced to the rest of the world at the start of the 20th century.

-You can use all sorts of fillings to make the croquettes, like various kinds of meat mixer, fish, vegetables, and eggs.
+You can use all sorts of fillings to make the croquettes, like various kinds of meat mixers, fish, vegetables, and eggs.

 - Combine: meat + onions + cilantro + black pepper + nutmeg.
 Set aside.

-- Ground the breadcrumbs to the fineness of powder, pour on a flat tray, spread them out and level.
+- Ground the breadcrumbs to the fineness of powder, pour them on a flat tray, spread them out, and level.

 - In a mixing bowl dilute one slightly beaten egg with twice the amount of cold water.